guynich/distil-whisper/training/scripts/README.md

 # Distil-whisper training stages.

-Notes for running on A10 with 22GB RAM.

 There are four stages.
 Read this. https://github.com/huggingface/distil-whisper/tree/main/training

+This README documents selected information for follow the above example.
+Adapted for running on A10 with 22GB RAM.

 # Requirements.
 Follow this.
-This section contains my notes. https://github.com/huggingface/distil-whisper/tree/main/training#requirements
+https://github.com/huggingface/distil-whisper/tree/main/training#requirements

 Clone this repo to home and add remote.